Cat5TV/nebulinux/README.md

-# next-hc2
+# next-odroid
 NextCloud for ODROID-XU4-based systems.

-This is pretty much meant to be used on an ODROID CloudShell-2 based system, to create your own NextCloud server using this sleek little box.
+Technically this could be done on any SBC that has my Baldnerd Debian base image runnning.
+Just that my intended use is for an ODROID CloudShell-2 based system, to create your own NextCloud server using this sleek little box.

 It's not end-user ready or distributable.
 Just my own scripts to get up and going quickly.